tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 DMD structure and configuration will be addressed in Objectives 5 and 6.

 During operation, each client will poll for changes on other clients at a predetermined frequency.
-On each poll, it will reread the parent DMD (to allow for added or removed clients), and then read each client DMD linked from the parent.
+On each poll, it will reread the collective directory (to allow for added or removed clients), and then read each client DMD linked from it.

 "Hidden" files, and files with names matching the patterns used for backup, temporary, and conflicted files, will be ignored, i.e. not synchronized